siraben/fp-notes/Books.md

   * Richard Bird and Philip Wadler, *Introduction To Functional Programming*.
 Prentice Hall, 1988.
 “The classic text on functional programming”, according to Philip Bewig.
 Elegant and rigorous.
-In principle, Bird & Wadler use Miranda™, but most examples are in a sort of universal lazy ML-like language with greater notational flexibility.
     [PDF available.](https://usi-pl.github.io/lc/sp-2014/doc/Bird_Wadler.%20Introduction%20to%20Functional%20Programming.1ed.pdf)

   * Richard Bird, *Introduction to Functional Programming Using Haskell*.
     Prentice Hall, 1998.
 Contains lots of new material, including an introduction to monadic programming and typeclasses.
-The title is appropriate: the book uses Haskell to introduce functional programming, and does not provide a tutorial in using GHC or any libraries.
+The title is appropriate: the book uses Haskell to introduce functional programming, and doesn’t cover the specifics of any Haskell implementation.

   * Richard Bird, *Thinking Functionally With Haskell*.
 Cambridge University Press, 2015.
-More conversational and more Haskell-oriented than the previous book.
+More conversational and more Haskell-oriented than the previous book, while covering most of the same material (and some new).

 Paulson, *ML for the Working Programmer*